-Finally, it should be noted that many of the evidence about DOAC reversal agents and timing of OAC resumption derived from observational studies.
+Finally, much of the evidence about DOAC reversal agents and timing of OAC resumption are derived from observational studies.
 Nevertheless, clinical trial data are not always reproducible in everyday clinical practice.
 Randomized clinical trial patients are usually highly selected with strict inclusion/exclusion criteria and careful followed-up, whereas ‘real world’ patients are often older, with many associated comorbidities that result in a difficult-to-treat population (171).
-Although the strongest evidence derived from randomized clinical trials, we consider that in the absence of trials, observational studies could provide some interim evidence.
+In the absence of specific clinical trials, observational studies could provide some interim evidence; however, given observational could be biased by many confounders [ref], we appeal for pragmatic trials or prospective protocols that include large patient cohorts.

 Conflict of interest